kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 ---
 layout: post
-title: An Introduction to Business Analysis and the Business Analyst
+title: An Introduction to Business Analysis
 subtitle: Master the Art of Business Analysis and Become a Pro Business Analyst
 tags:
   [